 Habitat for Humanity

-Through this highly successful program, Rotary Club members participate in building projects which create homes in our community for families in need, providing them not only a physical home, but a sense of great pride, hope about their future, and commitment to their new communities.
+In partnership with the Watauga County Habitat for Humanity, Boone Sunrise Rotary Club members participate in building projects and fundraisers throughout the year.
+These efforts help to create homes in our community for families in need, providing them not only a physical home, but a sense of great pride and hope about their future.
+Members regularly contribute to the annual Big Kahuna fundraiser, raising over $16,000 as a club in 2021.

 Support for Appalachian State University and WHS Service Clubs